If you need help using any of our libraries or services, please Ask a Librarian.

 Enlarged copies

-Use the Scan Stations at Access Services, Research Services, and the Old Main Academic Center to make enlarged copies.
+Use the Scan Stations at Access and Information and the Old Main Academic Center to make enlarged copies.

 Research and instruction services